craigiedon/CarlaStuff/README.md

 The descriptions of the arguments are:

 - __n-stages__: The number of adaptive simulation stages to run in cross-entropy importance sampling.
-Corresponds to the $$K$$ parameter in paper.
+Corresponds to the $K$ parameter in paper.
 - __n-sims__:
 - __timesteps__:
 - __pem__: